hisham-mhammed-afifi/articles/public/habits-of-highly-productive-developers.md

    - Highlights the importance of bridging context gaps, especially when onboarding new team members.
    - Believes that effective communication is essential for team-building and leadership.

-### Conclusion:
+**Conclusion:**
 Active listening is a critical habit for effective communication in a diverse workplace.
 By genuinely trying to understand others, managing conflicts thoughtfully, and being mindful of our communication methods, we can foster better teamwork and a more collaborative work environment.

 ---

-**Habit 11: Don’t Underestimate**
+### Habit 11: Don’t Underestimate

-Developers are paid to solve unique problems.
-Each task, even if similar to previous ones, comes with its own nuances.
-Consequently, estimating how long a task will take is inherently challenging.
-Despite this, stakeholders often need deadlines, and developers are frequently asked for time estimates.

-### Key Challenges in Estimation:
+**Key Concept:**
+Accurate task estimation is crucial for managing deadlines and maintaining trust with stakeholders.
+Despite the inherent challenges in software estimation, improving this skill can lead to better project outcomes and less stress.

+**Main Idea:**
+Estimating how long a task will take is inherently difficult due to the unique nature of each task and the various business challenges involved.
+Understanding why we often underestimate and learning strategies to improve our estimates can significantly enhance our work efficiency and stakeholder trust.

+**Why Estimation is Challenging:**

 1. **Desire to Impress:**

-   - Developers may give optimistic estimates to appear competent and efficient.
+   - Developers may give optimistic estimates to appear efficient and competent.
+   - This desire to impress can lead to underestimation and missed deadlines.

 2. **Overlooking Non-Coding Tasks:**

    - Estimates often ignore the full software development lifecycle, including testing, documentation, and meetings.
+   - Proper planning should account for all these tasks to provide a more accurate estimate.

 3. **Context Switching:**

-   - Working on multiple projects and constant interruptions lead to cognitive costs, affecting focus and productivity.
+   - Working on multiple projects and dealing with constant interruptions lead to cognitive costs.
+   - Refocusing on the task at hand takes time and affects overall productivity.

 4. **Individual Differences:**

+   - Estimates are specific to each individual; the time it takes for one person to complete a task may differ significantly from another.
-   - Estimates are individual-specific, and assuming uniform productivity across team members is flawed.
+   - Assuming uniform productivity across team members is flawed.

-5. **Pressure:**
+5. **External Pressure:**
    - External pressures from clients or higher-ups can lead to unrealistic estimates.

-### Improving Estimates:
+   - Managing expectations and communicating the challenges involved are essential.

+**Improving Estimates:**

+1. **Admit Imperfection:**

-- **Admit Imperfection:** Understand that estimates can never be 100% accurate due to unforeseen issues and incomplete information.
+   - Understand that estimates can never be 100% accurate due to unforeseen issues and incomplete information.

-- **Learn and Adjust:** With each estimate, aim to get closer to accuracy by learning from past experiences.
+2. **Break Down Tasks:**

-- **Break Down Tasks:** Decompose tasks into smaller units (no more than 2 days of effort) to improve accuracy.
+   - Decompose tasks into smaller units (no more than 2 days of effort) to improve accuracy.

+3. **Estimate in Ranges:**

-- **Estimate in Ranges:** Provide best-case, most likely, and worst-case scenarios.
+   - Provide best-case, most likely, and worst-case scenarios.

+4. **Document Assumptions:**

-- **Document Assumptions:** Clearly communicate the assumptions behind your estimates.
+   - Clearly communicate the assumptions behind your estimates to stakeholders.

+5. **Use Bottom-Up Estimates:**
-- **Use Bottom-Up Estimates:** Involve those who will do the work in the estimation process.
+   - Involve those who will do the work in the estimation process to get more accurate estimates.

-### Recommended Practices:
+**Action Plan:**

-- **Post-it Method:** Write down your estimate, start a timer when you begin the task, and note the actual time taken once completed.
-Repeat this process to improve accuracy over time.
+- Next time someone asks for an estimate, grab a Post-it and note your answer.
+When you start the task, track the actual time taken to complete it.
+Compare this with your initial estimate and repeat for future tasks to improve accuracy.

-### Industry Expert Insights:
+**Industry Expert Insights:**

 1. **Blake Williams (GitHub):**